 It is also important to ensure that you are taking in sufficient calories.
 Undoubtedly, having a child depending on you is tasking on your body.
 This is why you must have the energy to take care of the baby.
 You should try to find out about the good fats to consume when on the keto diet.
 Snacks should also play an important part of the meals.

 6. Be sure to include sufficient fiber and veggies in the diet

 Fiber and vegetables are important specifically for your baby’s health.
 These food items are not just good sources of nutrients for the milk but they are also great when it comes to keeping your system clean.
 The food items also some with antioxidants which help you stay healthy.
 When looking to incorporate veggies and fiber into the diet, some of the best options you can choose from include broccoli, mushrooms, and cucumbers.
 There are also some great green supplements which can replace these food items in case you don’t have any access to them.

 7. Keep track of your food intake and how its relation to the milk supply

-Finally, the most important thing to consider when on a keto diet is the baby’s health.
+Finally, the most important thing to consider when going on a ketogenic diet for women, is the baby’s health.
 As a general rule, you should keep track of everything you consume and how it affects the milk supply.
 If everything seems okay after you have followed a particular keto diet for some time, then you should not be worried about continuing with the plan.
 Confirming the success of your diet is crucial and you should check that everything is fine with a professional.